 In my view, people need a level of skill to even come into the reckoning.
 Improving skills is easy if you pick the right course of action: we have proved it thousands of times.
-But if you are really going to succeed, you need the will to do so.
-That is far more important because it lies within, and can only be tested in adversity, my conclusion is that it is the true driver of success.
+But if you're really going to succeed, you need the will to do so.
+And although "will" is far more difficult to assess, because it lies within, and can only be tested in adversity, my conclusion is that it is the true driver of success.

 It's a bit like dating, really (as far as I can remember…) where there are certain basics like appearance, manners a sense of humour, and probably cleanliness.
 (Make your own list, but whatever you do, don't forget cleanliness...)
-These form the "essentials" and if someone doesn't match up in the areas that are important to you, they are going to have a hard job of getting any further.
+These form the "essentials" and if someone doesn't match up in the areas that are important to you, they'll have a hard job getting anywhere.
 But once into a relationship there are other things like loyalty, trustworthiness and thoughtfulness which take it to a different level.
 That's why you sometimes see someone who may be scruffy, or unattractive, with someone who appears to be way out of their class.
 It's usually because they score highly on the important things.
 I hope I haven't veered too far off topic here, but in the same way, a lack of skill can be overcome with masses of will.

-So although it's best, and less stressful, to have the skills you need, if for any reason you can't – or need time – to develop them, you must be able to draw on your will to succeed.
+So although it's best, and less stressful, to have the skills you need, if for any reason you're unable – or need time – to develop them, you must be able to draw on your will to succeed.